Living with an Alcoholic

 – Don’t treat him like a child.

 – Don’t watch him or tell them how much they drink.

 – Do not throw the liquor; He will always find more.

 – Never argue with him while he is drunk.

 – Do not preach, reproach, threaten, punish, scold, or quarrel the alcoholic.

-The alcoholic suffers from a feeling of guilt, greater than we can imagine.
+The alcoholic suffers from a feeling of guilt more tremendous than we can imagine.

-Reminding of failures, abandonment of family and friends and faults, is a useless effort that will only worsen the situation.
-It is useless to say “if you wanted me”, to promise, to coerce or threaten.
-Alcoholism is obsessive by nature and cannot be controlled with the willpower, or with the love of a couple or family.
+Reminding of failures, abandonment of family and friends, and faults is a useless effort that will only worsen the situation.
+It is useless to say “if you wanted me,” to promise, to coerce, or threaten.
+Alcoholism is obsessive by nature and cannot be controlled with willpower or with the love of a couple or family.